• Bookbook – grāmatas tikai angļu valodā!

 We have Seneca's philosophical or moral essays (ten of them traditionally called Dialogues)—on providence, steadfastness, the happy life, anger, leisure, tranquility, the brevity of life, gift-giving, forgiveness—and treatises on natural phenomena.
 Also extant are 124 epistles, in which he writes in a relaxed style about moral and ethical questions, relating them to personal experiences; a skit on the official deification of Claudius, Apocolocyntosis (in Loeb number 15); and nine rhetorical tragedies on ancient Greek themes.
 Many epistles and all his speeches are lost.

-10 EXTRA % atlaide
+EXTRA 10 % atlaide ar kodu: EXTRA

 64,09 €